awashbrook/tech-test-aws-terraform/instructions.md

 - Restrict the security groups used to the minimum necessary for the application to be available on port 80 to any IP and internal communication limited to the minimum possible.

-- Apply the necessary changes to make the application have 3 nodes
+0 Apply the necessary changes to make the application have 3 nodes

 - Create an ALB to balance traffic between the nodes

 - Ensure the application nodes are in a private subnet without a public IP address

-- Makes sure the nodes are spread across multiple AZs
+0 Makes sure the nodes are spread across multiple AZs

 - Remove any terraform warnings

+THESE were ONE LINERs...